Frequently asked questions

 We regularly change the menu, depending on the season and what the local producers have for us that week.
 We happily cater for a range of dietary requirements; we just need to know in advance.
 Evening meals are served with a selection of local beer, wine and non-alcoholic options. - What time does the trip commence and conclude?

 We recommend spending the night before the walk departure in the township of Yulara.
-This allows extra time for you to unwind, explore the area, and prepare for your adventure. - What about luggage?
+This allows extra time for you to unwind, explore the area, and prepare for your adventure.
+If you're not sure where to stay, contact us for accommodation recommendations.

-We only carry essentials in a daypack while walking and your other medium size bag will be transported to each camp and lodge along the way.
-Any luggage or items that aren’t required for the trip will need to remain at your hotel until collection at the end of the walk.
-On return from the walk, we arrive back at Yulara at approximately 12.00pm.
+We only carry essentials in a daypack while walking and your other medium size bag (maximum 50 litres) will be transported to each camp and lodge along the way.

 - What accommodation options do we have pre-and post-walk?

 The minimum age for guests walking with us is 12 years old.
-There are no upper age restrictions, however, for guests walking with us who are 69 or above we do require a GP to sign off on a letter we provide. - Where can I find more information about the development process for the Uluṟu-Kata Tjuṯa Signature Walk?
+There are no upper age restrictions, however, for guests walking with us who are 70 or above we do require a GP to sign off on a letter we provide. - How do I pre-book a treatment in the Wellness Sanctuary

 - How do I support the Tasmanian Walking Company Foundation?